paritee/Paritee.StardewValley.Frameworks/BetterFarmAnimalVariety/README.md

 A content pack is a folder with these files:

-- a `manifest.json` for SMAPI to read (see [content packs](https://stardewvalleywiki.com/Modding:Content_packs) guide);
+- A `manifest.json` (see [content packs](https://stardewvalleywiki.com/Modding:Content_packs) guide)
-- a `content.json` which describes the changes you want to make;
+- A `content.json` which includes the animal categories you want to modify
-- and any images or files you want to use.
+- Any image assets required by your categories

 The `content.json` file has a list of `Categories`.
 Each entry is called a `category` with an associated `action`.
 There isn't a limit to the number of categories you can include.

-Here is an example of a `content.json` with multiple actions.
+Here is an example of a `content.json` with multiple actions:

 ```js
 {